jnktsj/APPSR/README.md

 a target k-mer will be computed.
 If a ratio is lower than the cutoff specified with `-r`, the k-mer with the ratio will be discarded.
 ###### -a
-This option shows other predicted 3′adapter candidates if any.
+This option shows other predicted 3′adapter candidates (if any).

 ### `adapt-clip`: adapter clipping
 `adapt-clip` clips either or both 5′ and 3′adapter sequences from